2020 IMSA SportsCar Weekend: Entries

 A total of 31 cars took part in the event, split across four classes.
 8 were entered in DPi, 4 in LMP2, 6 in GTLM, and 13 in GTD.
 In DPi, the only change from the previous event was the return of Chris Miller to the JDC-Miller Motorsports #85 after being replaced by Stephen Simpson at Sebring.
 Simon Trummer returned in the LMP2 class after being forced to miss the previous round due to travel restrictions.
 The #8 Tower Motorsport by Starworks car withdrew late in the buildup to the event.
 GTD saw the largest difference from the previous round, as Meyer Shank Racing returned with their two entries after skipping the Sebring round.
 Heart of Racing Team also returned for the first time since the season-opening race.
 GEAR Racing, who had previously announced their intentions to enter the event, were not on the final entry list.

+Practice

+There were two practice sessions preceding the start of the race on Sunday, one on Friday and one on Saturday.
+The first session lasted one hour on Friday while the second session on Saturday lasted 75 minutes.

+Practice 1

+The first practice session took place at 4:35 pm CT on Friday and ended with Ricky Taylor topping the charts for Acura Team Penske, with a lap time of 1:50.654.
+Simon Trummer was fastest in LMP2 with a time of 1:53.381.
+The GTLM class was topped by the #911 Porsche GT Team Porsche 911 RSR-19 of Nick Tandy with a time of 2:01.492.
+Laurens Vanthoor in the sister #912 Porsche GT Team entry was second and Jesse Krohn rounded out the top 3.
+The GTD class was topped by the #96 Turner Motorsport BMW M6 GT3 of Bill Auberlen with a time of 2:06.822.

+Practice 2

+The second and final practice session took place at 8:55 am CT on Saturday and ended with Dane Cameron topping the charts for Acura Team Penske, with a lap time of 1:49.280.
+Simon Trummer was fastest in LMP2 with a time of 1:52.618.
+The GTLM class was topped by the #4 Corvette Racing Chevrolet Corvette C8.R of Oliver Gavin with a time of 2:00.987.
+Frédéric Makowiecki in the ##911 Porsche GT Team was second and Jordan Taylor rounded out the top 3.
+The GTD class was topped by the #14 AIM Vasser Sullivan Lexus RC F GT3 of Aaron Telitz with a time of 2:05.691.
+The session was red flagged when Robby Foley suffered brake failure and crashed at turn 5.